soif/EspBuddy/README.md

 - `espbuddy.php help` show help
 - `espbuddy.php upload` choose from the list of host the one to upload to
 - `espbuddy.php upload led1` upload to host 'led1'
-- `espbuddy.php upload all -c` upload to all defined hosts , while compiling the firmware first
+- `espbuddy.php upload all -b` upload to all defined hosts , while building the firmware first
 - `espbuddy.php upload led1 -w` upload using serial to host 'led1'
 - `espbuddy.php version all` show versions of all defined hosts
 - `espbuddy.php ping all` ping of all defined hosts